 Outdoor Activity Spaces There is less green outdoor activity area space than was present during the period of significance.
-There is more private manmade outdoor activity space present in the side and rear yards of the residences.
+There is more private manmade outdoor activity space present.

 Utilities and Mechanical Equipment The character of the utilities and mechanical equipment in the area is not obviously different than in the period of significance.